 Merriweather prep turned out to be an even better experience than Steve had hoped.
 His roommate Tighe had been weightlifting himself, and they trained together every day.
-The teachers treated the students with respect and all seemed to have done something remarkable.
+The teachers treated the students with respect, and every one of them seemed to have done something remarkable.
 Many were Ivy League graduates, and had published books or scholarly articles.
 Steve’s Spanish instructor had fled Pinochet’s regime in Chile and was a novelist and political activist.
 His math teacher had a degree in computer science and showed them how to apply trigonometry to three-dimensional graphics animations.
 What set these teachers apart was their infectious excitement and their curiosity about students’ interests.
 They all seemed as willing to learn from the students too, and that made Steve feel, for the first time, like he actually belonged.

-Every weekend, Steve not only played in Aaron’s campaign but also walked to Aaron’s dorm at Portland State from the Game Den to go over their book.
+Every weekend, when he was home, Steve not only played in Aaron’s campaign but also walked to Aaron’s dorm at Portland State from the Game Den to go over their book.
 Aaron rewrote nearly everything in a more polished style and added and changed stuff as he saw fit.
 At first, Steve felt a little defensive about this, but after seeing how adding or removing a sentence or even just a word made the writing so much better, he came to trust Aaron’s decisions.
 Tess sent new illustrations in the mail every week, each more spectacular than the last.
 Her style, professional at the outset, improved rapidly.
 Within a few months, she sent in new versions of her earlier work, and it got to where Aaron asked her to stop revising and to move on.

 * * *